akshitkrnagpal/keyv-dataloader/README.md

 - **`load(key)`**: Loads a key, returns a Promise for the value
 - **`loadMany(keys)`**: Loads multiple keys, returns a Promise for array of values
 - **`prime(key, value)`**: Prime the cache with a key-value pair.
 Returns a Promise that resolves to the instance for method chaining.
 If the key already exists, no change is made.
-To forcefully prime the cache, clear the key first with `await loader.clear(key).prime(key, value)`.
+To forcefully prime the cache, clear the key first with sequential calls: `await loader.clear(key); await loader.prime(key, value);`.
 To prime the cache with an error, provide an Error instance.
 - **`clear(key)`**: Clear a key from cache.
 Returns a Promise that resolves to the instance for method chaining.
 - **`clearAll()`**: Clear all keys from cache.
 Returns a Promise that resolves to the instance for method chaining.